fritzmg/contao-sharebuttons/README.md

 - Shadow
 - Simple Flat
 - Simple Icons Black
-- Simple Icons White (background not defined by default)
+- Simple Icons White (grey background added for visibility)

 Be aware that not all themes support all buttons.